AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

     auto verifier = composer.create_folding_verifier(circuit_builders);
     auto acc_verifying_key = verifier.verify_folding_proof(folding_proof);

-    // in practice the FoldingVerifier will be a RecursiveVerifier

-    // Option 1: we want to fold again
-    FoldingComposer composer = FoldingComposer(acc_proving_key, acc_verifying_key);
-    // same thing again

-    // Option 2: we want to decide
+// The Decider is going to be an UltraComposer instantiated from the ProvingKey and VerificationKey of the accumulated instance resulted from folding
-    DeciderComposer composer = DeciderComposer(acc_proving_key, acc_verifying_key);
+    UltraComposer composer = UltraComposer(acc_proving_key, acc_verifying_key);
-    auto result = composer.decide()
+    // create pover and verifier as usual

 ```